UmaBetageri/Carbon-Emission-Analysis/README.md

 <img src='https://github.com/UmaBetageri/Carbon-Emission-Analysis/assets/134670470/e86627cb-feb6-4be4-a1af-ec6e8f7d2b05' width='800'>

 This is the analysis of sector-specific trends for the years 1983–2018.
 The industries with the highest emissions in recent years have been transportation and electric power, nearly equally.
-We can see a peak around year 2003 in transportation and electric power sectors.
+We can see a peak around year 2005 in transportation and electric power sectors.
 The combustion of fossil fuels for the production of electricity is responsible for more than 40% of energy-related CO2 emissions.
 However, there has been a slight decrease in carbon emissions from the electric power sector in recent years.
 This could be a result of the rise in wind and solar power installations.

+ For additional details, as well as more in-depth analyses and visualizations of each sector and source, please visit the website.

+ ### Conclusions

+ This project analyzes the root causes of the 6.6 billion metric tons of greenhouse gas emissions the US produced in 2019 from 1980 to 2018.
+Along with the electric power sector, the transportation sector also makes a significant contribution, given its heavy reliance on petroleum fuels.
+Because of things like industrialization and economic expansion, fossil fuels continue to be the most widely used energy source.
+Texas's industrial activity, and energy-intensive goods production make it stand out as a high emitter.
+Depletion of resources, diminished ice cover, and global warming are caused by greenhouse gas emissions.
+In order to lower carbon emissions and save the planet for future generations, eco-friendly alternatives must be adopted in light of the growing population and usage of technology.